Programwiz1/Learngitrep/README.md

 # Learngitrep
 LearningBasicgithub
 <br>
-This is my first time learning about github yeah
+This is my first time learning about github yeah(cool)